Bionus/imgbrd-grabber/docs/index.md

 ---

 Imageboard/booru downloader which can download thousands of images from multiple boorus very easily.
-It can either be used through its graphical user intertface or command-line.
+It can either be used through its graphical user interface or command-line.

 Thanks to its powerful naming features, you just have to set your filename and save directory using all the tokens available, and the program will generate a filename using the image's information.
 With this, you can store and manage your pictures in advanced directory structures, and save image with custom filenames!